 Rejection.
 Is there anything worse than unreturned affection?
 To open your heart and to have it returned as if it had no value?
 Rejection feels personal because it is.

 Betrayal.
 You were vulnerable and trusted someone.
-This person did not keep the promises that they made to you.
+However, this person did not keep the promises they made to you.
 The experience left you wondering if anyone is trustworthy.

 Fear.
 You are afraid of being alone, of missing out on what everyone else seems to have.
 But you are equally fearful of being hurt again by someone else.